Survey data shows that while Americans favor a range of policies to reduce energy dependence, economic growth takes priority.

 Sandwiched between the George Zimmerman trial and Supreme Court announcements, President Obama announced his new energy strategy to combat climate change yesterday at Georgetown University.
 The speech outlined specific policy changes to address the United States global climate pledge to cut the nation’s carbon output to 17 percent below 2005 levels by the year 2020.
 Unlike other issues such as immigration reform or the healthcare bill, these policy changes can be executed through executive orders, therefore sidestepping congressional approval.
 These initiatives include limiting greenhouse gas emissions from power plants, increasing appliance efficiency standards, focusing on renewable energy development on public lands, and strengthening coastal communities to help cope with severe weather and flooding.

-While this action may defuse some of the domestic and international pressure for American action on climate issues, it may also aggravate worries of other Americans who are focused on a different kind of green.
+While this action may defuse some of the domestic and international pressure for American action on climate issues, it may also aggravate the worries of other Americans who are focused on a different kind of green.
 Several polls suggest that the increased costs related to stricter emission regulations and investment in renewable energy could elicit concern over perceived trade-offs between economic growth and the environment.

 US Public Favors a Range of Policies to Reduce Energy Dependence in Principle

 Obama’s speech reviewed the advances his administration has made in doubling wind and solar energy production and in mandating improvements in automobile fuel efficiency.
-According to the 2012 Chicago Council Survey, highlighting these items has resonance because Americans place greater urgency on the issue of energy independence (77% say it is very important goal) than on limiting climate change (only 33%).
+According to the 2012 Chicago Council Survey, highlighting these items has resonance because Americans place greater urgency on the issue of energy independence (77% say it is a very important goal) than on limiting climate change (only 33%).
 A Pew survey released June 24th found that Americans are among the least concerned globally about climate change, with only four in ten saying it poses a major threat to the US.

-As discussed in previous posts (see Running Numbers posts "It's Not Easy Being Green", "What the Frack?", and "Splitting Atoms"), Americans tend to choose expansion of new sources of energy over fossil fuel production, if given the choice.
+As discussed in previous posts, "It's Not Easy Being Green", "What the Frack?", and "Splitting Atoms", Americans tend to choose expansion of new sources of energy over fossil fuel production, if given the choice.
 A February 2013 Pew/USA Today survey found continued preference for “developing alternative sources, such as wind, solar and hydrogen technology” (54%) over expanding exploration and production of oil, coal and natural gas (34%).
 A Gallup 2012 survey (without any downsides spelled out in the questions) reported majorities in favor of “setting higher emissions and pollution standards for business and industry (70%), spending government money on developing solar and wind power (69%), and the development of alternative sources of automobile fuel (66%), imposing mandatory controls on carbon dioxide emissions and other greenhouse gases (65%), opening up land owned by the federal government for oil exploration (65%), and stronger enforcement of federal environmental regulations” (62%).
 Americans are also willing to make tradeoffs when it comes to fuel efficiency standards for cars: the 2012 Chicago Council Survey showed that 65 percent of Americans favor higher fuel efficiency standards for automakers, even if it leads to an increase in car prices.

 Economic Growth Takes Priority over Environment